astridx/meinblog/content/posts/joomla/30joomla-frontend-editing.md

 		return $output;
 	}

+	/**
+	 * Display an edit icon for the foo.
+	 *
+	 * This icon will not display in a popup window, nor if the foo is trashed.
+	 * Edit access checks must be performed in the calling code.
+	 *
+	 * @param   object    $foo  The foo information
+	 * @param   Registry  $params   The item parameters
+	 * @param   array     $attribs  Optional attributes for the link
+	 * @param   boolean   $legacy   True to use legacy images, false to use icomoon based graphic *
+	 * @return  string   The HTML for the foo edit icon.
+	 *
+	 * @since   __DEPLOY_VERSION__
+	 */
 	public static function edit($foo, $params, $attribs = array(), $legacy = false) {
 		$user = Factory::getUser();
 		$uri  = Uri::getInstance();

-		if ($params && $params->get('popup'))
+		// Ignore if in a popup window. if ($params && $params->get('popup'))
 		{
 			return '';
 		}

-		if ($foo->published < 0)
+		// Ignore if the state is negative (trashed). if ($foo->published < 0)
 		{
 			return '';
 		}

+		// Set the link class
 		$attribs['class'] = 'dropdown-item';

-		if (property_exists($foo, 'checked_out')
+		// Show checked_out icon if the foo is checked out by a different user if (property_exists($foo, 'checked_out')
 			&& property_exists($foo, 'checked_out_time')
 			&& $foo->checked_out > 0